This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat your oven to 350ยฐF.
-Grease a standard 9 x 5 inch loaf pan, and set it aside.
+• Preheat your oven to 350°F. Grease a standard 9 x 5 inch loaf pan, and set it aside.

-• Create a well in the center of the dry gf banana bread ingredients and add the melted butter, eggs, and vanilla, then the sour cream, and mix until just combined.
-Add the mashed bananas (200 g) and fold them into the batter, taking care not to further squish them.
+• Create a well in the center of the dry ingredients.
+Add the melted butter, eggs, and vanilla, then the sour cream.
+Mix until just combined.

 Video